The Hubble Space Telescope has captured the most distant star ever observed, CNET and other foreign media reported on the 30th (local time).

 The research team explained that by studying Airrend through Hubble telescope observations for three and a half years, the researchers confirmed that the light emitted from the star is a real phenomenon because it is a temporary phenomenon.

 The James Webb Space Telescope (JWST), launched in December of last year, is currently preparing for a space observation mission.
-In the future, the researchers want James Webb to determine whether Earendel is a single star or a binary system and provide detailed information about the star’s temperature, the researchers said.
+In the future, the researchers want James Webb to determine whether Earendel is a single star or a binary system and provide detailed information regarding the star’s temperature, the researchers said.